Leechburg, Pennsylvania: Founding and Early Settlement

 Leechburg's origins trace back to the late 18th century, with early names such as "Friendship" and "White Plains."
 Nearby hamlets like "Old Town" and "Jacksonville" were among the earliest developed areas.
 Originally part of Allegheny Township, Armstrong County, civil engineer David Leech arrived in 1827 to construct a dam and lock for the Pennsylvania Main Line Canal along the Kiskiminetas River.
 Leech purchased land and developed a village, constructing mills, homes, and a boatyard that produced freight and passenger boats.
 The first canal boats passed through Leechburg in 1829.
 A ferry operated before the first bridge was constructed in 1846.
 Leech personally funded the town’s first school in 1829 and paid the teacher.
 Leechburg was incorporated on March 22, 1850, with Leech as its first burgess (Mayor).
-Leechburg quickly became a vital canal ports west of the Allegheny Mountains, facilitating commerce between Philadelphia and Pittsburgh.
+Leechburg quickly became a vital canal port west of the Allegheny Mountains, facilitating commerce between Philadelphia and Pittsburgh.